mtiller/ModelicaBook/text/source/behavior/equations/annotations.rst

 Model Annotations
 ^^^^^^^^^^^^^^^^^

-.. index:: ! model annotations
-.. index:: annotation; model
+.. index:: annotation; associated with; models
-.. index:: annotation; record
+.. index:: annotation; associated with; definitions

 A model annotation is an annotation that associated annotation data directly with the model definition itself.
 This is exactly the kind